jackdoe/go-gpmctl/README.md

 }
 ```

+Event defined as per gpm.h

     typedef struct Gpm_Event {
       unsigned char buttons, modifiers;  /* try to be a multiple of 4 */
       unsigned short vc;
       short dx, dy, x, y; /* displacement x,y for this event, and absolute x,y */
       enum Gpm_Etype type;
       /* clicks e.g. double click are determined by time-based processing */
       int clicks;
       enum Gpm_Margin margin;
       /* wdx/y: displacement of wheels in this event.
 Absolute values are not
        * required, because wheel movement is typically used for scrolling
        * or selecting fields, not for cursor positioning.
 The application
        * can determine when the end of file or form is reached, and not
        * go any further.
        * A single mouse will use wdy, "vertical scroll" wheel. */
       short wdx, wdy;
     }              Gpm_Event;

 #### func (Event) String